What is GMMAP and how is it funded?

-The Greater Merseyside Money Advice Project manages a network of 12 Participants and 37 debt advisors who are experienced in providing quality advice and assistance to individuals with debt issues and is committed to improving the provision of free, confidential advice in Greater Merseyside.
-GMMAP is funded by the Money Advice Service.
+The Greater Merseyside Money Advice Partnership manages a network of 7 Delivery Partners and over 30 debt advisers who are experienced in providing quality advice and assistance to individuals with debt issues and is committed to improving the provision of free, confidential advice in Greater Merseyside.
+GMMAP is funded by the Money and Pensions Service (MaPS).

 Advice may be given face-to-face, by telephone, email or a home visit can be arranged in some circumstances.
 Fill out our self-referral form here and we will be in touch.

-You will be interviewed in private with the advisor who has been allocated your case.
+You will be interviewed in private face to face or over the telephone chat with the adviser who has been allocated your case.
 This is a confidential service.

 GMMAP is committed to protecting your privacy.
 All information you share with us will be kept confidential.
 Your personal information will not be shared with outside parties without your consent.